GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs-pro/modules/meta-directives/en.md

 ## @forEach

-`@forEach` iterates over a list of elements from the queried entity, and passes a reference to the iterated element to the next directive.
+`@forEach` iterates over a list of elements from the queried entity, and passes a reference to the iterated element to the nested directive(s).

 For instance, field `Post.categoryNames` is of type `[String]`.
 Using `@forEach`, we can iterate each of the category names, each of type `String`, and apply an operation to it via some nested directive.